 Vascular surgeons diagnose and treat a comprehensive range of health issues, from varicose veins to aneurysms and deep vein thrombosis.
-If you have a vascular health problem, the board-certified vascular surgeons of University Vascular in Watkinsville and Gainesville, Georgia, perform state-of-the-art vascular surgery to restore your health.
+If you have a vascular health problem, the board-certified vascular surgeons of University Vascular in Watkinsville, Georgia, perform state-of-the-art vascular surgery to restore your health.
 Call the practice or schedule a consultation online today if you need expert vascular surgery services.

 Your vascular system includes the arteries and veins that carry blood throughout your body.
 Vascular surgery is an area of medical specialty that focuses on your vascular system.

 Vascular surgeons evaluate and treat every blood vessel in your body, except those in your brain and heart.

 Vascular surgery involves multiple surgical techniques, including innovative endovenous treatments that use radiofrequency or laser energy to repair your blood vessels.

 Some of the most common types of health problems that require vascular surgery include:

 Your risk of vascular disease increases if you’re overweight, smoke, or lead a sedentary lifestyle.
 Your chances of vascular disease are also higher if you have another health issue like diabetes, high cholesterol, high blood pressure, or kidney disease.